RENE M. COLOCAR, LPT, PhD

 His international exposures included his participation in Education for International Understanding Policy Training Workshop in October 2007 in Seoul, Korea; World Heritage Forum in October 1999 in Beijing, China; International Youth Forum in September 1997 in Paris, France; a Teacher Exchange Program in October 1995 in Seoul, Korea and in the 4th World Teachers’ Day-Quality Innovations for Teaching Learning in Thailand on 24-26 of March 2009, in Asia Pacific Forum for ESP Education and Facilitator in Japan on August 24-29, 2009, Asia Pacific ASPnet Forum for ESD and MDGS in Korea in 2009, and Youth and Educators Summit for Sustainable Development (YES 4 ESD) in Osaka, Japan on July 7-12, 2013.

-His humanitarian activities as educator did not delimit within the corners of the academe but also it did extend to a more vast indulgence when he was elected as the Rotary President, Calapan Chapter in 2012-2013.
+His humanitarian activities as educator did not delimit within the corners of the academe but also it did extend to a vaster indulgence when he was elected as the Rotary President, Calapan Chapter in 2012-2013.

-He became Chief Education Program Specialist of CHED – IV-B. Likewise.
-He was appointed as Human Resource Management and Development Officer of CGC.
-At present, he is the College Administrator of the City College of Calapan (CCC) and is a duly recognized member of Regional Quality Assessment Team (RQAT) CHED – IV-B, the President of the Association of Local Colleges and Universities (ALCU), and a Board Member-elect of the Association of the Local Colleges and Universities Commission on Accreditation (ALCUCOA).
-These positions paved his way in facilitating the creation of two notable Calapan City Councils: the Literacy Council for Lifelong-Learning for Sustainable Development and the Council for Local History, Culture and Arts.
+Dr. Colocar being a very decorated individual in the academe, became a Chief Education Program Specialist of CHED – region IV-B. Likewise, he was appointed as Human Resource Management and Development Officer of CGC.
+Before his presidency at Marikina Polytechnic College, he served as the College Administrator of the City College of Calapan (CCC).
+He is also a duly recognized member of Regional Quality Assessment Team (RQAT) CHED – IV-B, and is the incumbent President of the Association of Local Colleges and Universities (ALCU), and a Board Member-elect of the Association of the Local Colleges and Universities Commission on Accreditation (ALCUCOA).